Swim tracking guide

 What is a county qualifying time in swimming?

-County qualifying times can make a swim season feel clearer, but they can also create confusion for parents who are new to competitive swimming.
+County qualifying times can make a swim season feel clearer, but they can also create confusion for swimmers and families who are new to competitive swimming.

 Direct answer